2

 Why Live in Lower West

-Lower West in Santa Barbara combines residential tranquility with urban convenience.
-Just blocks from downtown and a mile from the beach, it features quiet streets lined with sidewalks and coastal palms.
+Lower West offers residents easy access to both the beach and downtown Santa Barbara.
+It features quiet streets lined with sidewalks and coastal palms.
 Housing options include single-family homes, multi-family units, townhouses, and condos, many dating back to before 1950.
 Known for its cozy bungalows and beachy cottages, the area attracts a multigenerational population, from college students to families and retirees.
 Lower West is also popular with investors due to its more affordable housing compared to the broader city.
 Residents enjoy various attractions, such as Stearns Wharf at West Beach, the oldest working pier in California, offering shops, boutiques, and seafood restaurants.
 The neighborhood is served by the highly rated Santa Barbara Unified School District, with La Cumbre Junior High and San Marcos Senior High being notable mentions.
-For outdoor activities, Parque de Los Ninos provides playgrounds and a community garden, while nearby Pershing Park offers baseball fields and tennis courts.
-Lower West is walkable, with bus routes and an Amtrak station downtown, though train and road noise from U.S. route 101 may be a consideration.
+For outdoor activities, Parque de Los Ninos has playgrounds and a community garden, while nearby Pershing Park offers baseball fields and tennis courts.
+Lower West is walkable, with bus routes and an Amtrak station downtown, though train and road noise from U.S. Route 101 do affect parts of the neighborhood.
 Its proximity to major thoroughfares makes commuting convenient, with the Santa Barbara Airport 8 miles away and Thousand Oaks about 60 miles east.
 Despite some noise, the residential streets remain quiet due to dead ends and limited through traffic, with ample street parking available.

 Frequently Asked Questions